 Technology

-The following diagram shows an example of a voltage curve that illustrates the operation of EP9576-1032.
-The top part of the diagram shows the voltage UP in mV.
+The following figure shows an example of a voltage curve that illustrates the operation of EP9576-1032.
+The upper diagram shows the voltage UP in mV, the lower diagram shows the activity of the chopper.

 Technology 1: